AbbVie exploits U.S. patents to protect profits: Congress report

 The price increases meant that some U.S patients could not afford the medicines and stopped taking them, the report said.

-In the case of Humira, the committee found that AbbVie obtained more than 200 patents on the medicine, sometimes called a patent thicket, and used those to prevent generics from entering the market even though the patent on Humira's active ingredient expired on December 31, 2016.
+In the case of Humira, the committee found that AbbVie obtained more than 200 patents on the medicine, sometimes called a patent thicket, to prevent generics from entering the market even though the patent on Humira’s active ingredient expired on Dec.
+31, 2016.

 “AbbVie’s patent strategy is particularly abusive because it seeks to overwhelm potential competitors with the sheer number of patents on Humira regardless of whether individual patents were properly granted under U.S. law.
 If one patent is invalidated, AbbVie has another patent waiting,” the report said.

-AbbVie also reached settlements with competitors who wanted to bring a generic to market, a step that normally brings prices sharply down, which delayed their entry, the report said.
+AbbVie also settled with competitors who wanted to bring a generic to market, which normally brings prices down, to delay their entry, the report said.

 Our Standards: The Thomson Reuters Trust Principles.